Approximating optimization problems in graphs with locational uncertainty: Introduction

 Given a graph $\GG=(\VV,\EE)$ and a family of feasible subgraphs $\G$ of $\GG$, many discrete optimization problems amount to find the cheapest subgraph in $\G$.
 In this paper, we assume that $\GG$ is a graph embedded into a given metric space $(\Metric,d)$ so that every vertex $i\in\VV$ is associated to a point $u_i\in \Metric$ and the weight of edge $\{i,j\}\in \EE$ is equal to the distance $d(u_i,u_j)$.
 Then, the cost of a subgraph $G\in\G$ is defined as the sum of the weights of its edges.
 Denoting by $E[G]$ the set of edges of $G$, the cost of graph $G\in\G$ is given by

 leading to the combinatorial optimization problem

+The subscript $\drob$ on $c_d$ will be removed when clear from the context, denoting the cost by $c(u,G)$.

-An example of problem~\ref{eq:CO} arises in data clustering, where one wishes to partition a given set of data points $\{u_1,\ldots,u_n\}\subset\Metric^n$ into at most $K$ sets so as to minimize the sum of all dissimilarities between points that belong to the same element of the partition.
-In this example, $\GG$ is a complete graph, every vertex $i$ of $\VV$ representing one of the data point $u_i$, and $\G$ consists of all disjoint unions of cliques covering $\GG$.
+An example of problem~\ref{eq:CO} arises in data clustering, where one wishes to partition a given set of data points $\{u_1,\ldots,u_n\}\subset\Metric$ into at most $K$ sets so as to minimize the sum of all dissimilarities between points that belong to the same element of the partition.
+In this example, $\GG$ is a complete graph, every vertex $i$ of $\VV$ represents one of the data point $u_i$, and $\G$ consists of all disjoint unions of cliques covering $\GG$.
 Furthermore, the distance $d(u_i,u_j)$ between any two vertices $i,j\in \VV$ measures the dissimilarity between the corresponding data points.
 This dissimilarity may involve Euclidean distances, for instance when comparing numerical values, as well as more ad-hoc distances when comparing ordinal values instead.
 Problem~\ref{eq:CO} encompasses other applications, such as subway network design or facility location.
 In the the network design problem, one wishes to find a cheapest feasible subgraph of $\GG$ connecting a certain number of vertices.
-Thus, $\G$ consists of Steiner trees covering a given set of terminals and the distance used is typically Euclidean~\cite{GUTIERREZJARPA20133000}.
+Thus, $\G$ consists of Steiner trees covering a given set of terminals and the distance used is typically Euclidean, see~\cite{GUTIERREZJARPA20133000}.
 In facility location problems, set $\G$ consists of unions of disjoint stars, the centers and the leaves of the stars respectively representing the facility and the clients.
-In that example, the distance typically involves shortest paths in an underlying road network~\cite{MELKOTE2001515}, represented by an auxiliary weighted graph $G_\Metric$, leading to a graph-induced metric space.
+In that example, the distance typically involves shortest paths in an underlying road network represented by an auxiliary weighted graph $G_\Metric=(V_\Metric,E_\Metric)$, leading to a graph-induced metric space, see~\cite{MELKOTE2001515}.